Nursing (Children's)

 Work placements

 In the Children’s Nursing programme, 50% of learning is in clinical practice.
 We enjoy an excellent working partnership with our local health providers, collaborating closely with our clinical colleagues to plan and deliver your programme of learning.
 Students gain experience in a wide range of community and acute placement settings for the care of children and their families.
 Placement areas have excellent national and international reputations for innovation and the quality of care offered.
-Students will work alongside their mentor and are required to work both day and night shifts, according to the shift pattern used within the practice setting.
-This allows the student to experience care as it is provided 24 hours a day, 7 days a week.
+You will work alongside your mentor and are required to work both day and night shifts, according to the shift pattern used within the practice setting.
+This allows you to experience care as it is provided 24 hours a day, 7 days a week.
 This is in accordance with NMC (2010) standards for pre-registration nursing education.
 While on placement, you will be supported by a named member of staff from the placement known as a mentor, as well as a link lecturer from the University.

 Please note: As our courses are reviewed regularly as part of our quality assurance framework, the modules you can choose from may vary from those shown here.
 The structure of the course may also mean some modules are not available to you.